McCracken County Humane Society

 In-House Spay & Neuter

-We offer boarding of cats and dogs, and require their current, up-to-date veterinarian records.
+When kennel space allows, we offer boarding of cats and dogs, and require their current, up-to-date veterinarian records.
 Our staff walks and provides group playtime, if requested.
 To schedule boarding for your family pet, please complete our Boarding Form and return it to the center.

 Fostering of Animals